From the site

 Across to Budapest.

 Journey north and cross the Province of Vojvodina to reach Palić on the Hungarian border.
 See the picturesque lake, where you can admire the art nouveau buildings.
-Continue on through the vast wilderness of the Puszta, where cowboys rustle up goulash under the stars.
+Continue on through the vast wilderness of the Puszta, where once cowboys rustled up goulash under the stars.
 Your destination will be Budapest on the Danube.

 Budapest, Queen of the Danube.